lindaqtran/Team11/CONDUCT.md

 ## Meetings

 Meetings are scheduled twice weekly, with punctuality and preparedness expected from all members to foster effective collaboration.
 Active participation is encouraged, with members urged to contribute according to their abilities and offer constructive feedback.
 This approach promotes a productive and inclusive environment, enhancing the group's overall performance and cohesion.
 During meetings, please refrain from using or having your phones out.
 It is important to maintain focus and active participation without distractions from electronic devices.
-Let's ensure a productive and respectful environment for everyone involved.
+Let's ensure a productive and respectful environment for everyone involved.No phone during meeting.

 ## Enforcement